Lake-Tuggeranong-College/Holocron/Cyber/_projects/CTF/CTF Design.md

 - What tools/software is required.
 - What prior knowledge is required.
 - How can the hardware (ESP32s) be incorporated into the challenge.

+> [!note] This unit is called `Designing & Securing Enterprise Networks`.
+Therefore the challenges should have a focus on enterprise networking.

+When brainstorming & designing the challenges use the following questions as a guide:

+- What technologies does "enterprise networking" entail?
+- How can these technologies be demonstrated in a controlled, locked-down environment?